MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/ona-person-to-person-query.md

 ## Additional notes

-You can derive additional value from strong and diverse ties based on distance.
+You can derive more value from strong and diverse ties based on distance.
 In the following descriptions, "immediate group" refers to one manager and their direct reports.

 You could have strong ties that are close: These are strong ties with people in your immediate group.
 These ties are necessary for the promotion of overall team efficiency, team effectiveness, knowledge transfer, and best-practice development.